Snoyark/Testing/WIP.md

 An example ontology has been built demonstrating the majority of the use cases for building knowledge graphs.
 This knowledge graph models the games in the Legend of Zelda video game series.
 This can be found in this [project](https://data.world/videogameontology/exampleontproject), and all related files are underneath this public organization, including an example match, a piece of example data to build the ontology from, an example of a Wikidata query from where to pull the data, and the actual ontological files themselves.

 # Final Step
 If, after running the query, one gets results (any results), that most likely means that your query is in the right form and it’s getting the proper values for the entities.
 You should download this as a Turtle file.
-You should then place this and the ontology .ttl file in a new dataset titled ddw-ontologies.
+You should then place this and the ontology .ttl file in a new dataset titled `ddw-ontologies`.
 After doing this, one should be able to see matches for these entities in any new uploaded file.

 # Troubleshooting